Horse64/core.horse64.org/docs/Language Specs/Concurrency Model.md

 However, you'll need a [threading lock (mutex)](/docs/FIXME) if:

-1. You launch funcs truly in parallel, e.g. via launching two or more at once or via `later ignore`.
+1. You launch funcs truly in parallel by using `later parallel`.

 2. More than one of these funcs are written to use a shared object or value (see next point).